 About the Award

-The European Young Farmers Award is an essential part of the Congress.
-It highlights and rewards young farmers for sustainable and innovative ideas and practices that address the challenges facing the agricultural sector, such as generational renewal, climate change mitigation, food security and technological advances.
-The Award was introduced in 2012 to better recognise the central role, played by young farmers in rural areas and acknowledge the innovative approaches they apply in their farming activity.
+The European Young Farmers Prize is an essential part of the Congress.
+It highlights and rewards young farmers for sustainable and innovative ideas and practices that address the challenges facing the agricultural sector, such as generational renewal, climate change mitigation and adaptation, food security and technological advances.
+The Prize was introduced in 2012 to better recognise the central role, played by young farmers in rural areas and acknowledge the innovative approaches they apply in their farming activity.

 The future of food and farming is in the hands of EU young farmers, who play a crucial role in developing a fully sustainable agricultural sector – one that supports environmental care, climate change action and smart solutions for providing safe and high quality food for the European consumer.
-Young farmers’ innate capacity to innovate, places them as the natural front-runners of the food system transformation.
+The “Farm to Fork” strategy for sustainable food as part of the new European Green Deal, suggests the way forward for a transformed food system from production to consumption.
+Young farmers’ innate capacity to innovate, places them as the natural front-runners of the agri-food system transformation.